108

 Gu: As his words ended, he died.

-Low: [leaves out the last sentence]
+Low: [leaves out this sentence]

 Sekida: When he had finished saying this, he entered into eternal Nirvana.